learn-academy-2022-bravo/week-3-assessment-GeeeShep/interview-questions.md

 2. Object-oriented programming: programming  standard that was created to deal with the growing complexity of large software systems.

 3. Ruby: an interpreted, high-level, general-purpose programming language that supports multiple programming standards.
-It was designed with specifics on programming productivity and simplicity.
+It was designed with specifics on programming productivity and simplicity. server side scripted language, OOP, human-readable language, open source, 90's kid, preinstalled on Macs, server side

 4. Ruby blocks:  little anonymous functions that can be passed into methods